 - Gas: a maximum discount of £40/MWh and discounts being applied when the wholesale price goes above £99/MWh

 Businesses within the relevant sectors will need to apply for this higher level of support.
-The details on how to apply for this have not yet been published but a list of the sectors that are eligible as Energy and Trade Intensive Industries can be found here.
+The details on how to apply for this have not yet been published, but a list of the sectors that are eligible as Energy and Trade Intensive Industries are available.

-Guidance on the Energy Bills Discount Scheme has been published on the government website and is available here.
+Guidance on the Energy Bills Discount Scheme has been published on the government website.